 How to Build Your First Wedding Photography Portfolio

-A wedding is often one of the most important days in a couple’s lives, and as the wedding photographer, there’s a lot of pressure on you to capture those memories in the best way possible.
+A is often one of the most important days in a couple’s lives, and as the wedding photographer, there’s a lot of pressure on you to capture those memories in the best possible.
 Try our course, Wedding Photography for Beginners to learn about everything you’ll need.
-In this lesson, we take a at wedding portfolios and how best to build yours.
+In this lesson, we take a look at wedding portfolios and how best to build yours.

-Creating a Wedding Portfolio
+Creating a Wedding Photography Portfolio

-It sounds obvious to say, but you’d be surprised at how many people overlook needing a wedding portfolio when setting in .
+It sounds obvious to say, but you’d be surprised at how many people overlook needing a wedding portfolio when setting up in business.
 How do you get pictures to show clients if you’ve never done a wedding?
 It’s a catch-22 situation, but there are ways around it, so let’s look at a few of those.

 Be a Second-Camera Photographer

 If you know any friendly photographers, ask to be a second camera at a wedding.
-To be honest, it’s worth doing this anyway even if you’re not relying on the pictures, as it’s a great experience and you get a feel for the day without the pressure of actually having to run and manage it.
+To be honest, it’s worth doing this anyway even if you’re not relying on the pictures, as it’s a great experience and you get a feel for the day without the pressure of actually having to and manage it.

 Two photographers at a wedding shootTwo photographers at a wedding shootTwo photographers at a wedding shoot